Deployment & Authorization

 Autovacuum and autoanalyze in PostgreSQL are effectively disabled when tables are very large.
 This is because the default is 20% of a table (and 10% of a table for analyze).

 We advise to change the mentioned configuration in order to have autovacuum and autoanalyse run when about 5,000 rows change.
-This value was chosen based on getting the autovacuum to run every day, as it’s large enough to not cause the autovac to run all the time, but about the right size to make a difference for query statistics and reducing table bloat.
+This value was chosen based on getting the autovacuum to run every day, as it’s large enough to not cause the autovacuum to run all the time, but about the right size to make a difference for query statistics and reducing table bloat.

 You can verify (and eventually use) this SQL file where we have set up these changes.